SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/graphical-app/visualization-of-rectangle-and-point.md

 }
 ```

-In the code above can be seen a lot of **conversion of types**, because different types of numbers are used (decimal numbers, real numbers and whole numbers) and sometimes it's rquired to do conversion between them.
+In the code above we can see a lot of **conversion of types**, because different types of numbers are used (decimal numbers, real numbers and integers) and sometimes it is required to do conversion between them.